xavierchia/xavierchia.github.io/_posts/2024-01-06-wellbeing-proxies.md

 When my snack and junk food count goes up, I know I have to take better care of my body, go for a run, the gym, go to the sauna or ice bathing.

 A related useful proxy is energy drink (coffee etc.) consumption.
+My current break light is more than 2 per day.
+Whenever I'm drinking more than that I know something is seriously wrong.

 Importantly, I don't try to fight against what my body is telling me.